Himawawi/Bussing-Fly/README.md

 # Bussing-Fly
-My first ever game built on Unity
+My first ever game built on Unity inspired by Flappy Bird, but with the addition of powerups such as invincibility, increase/decrease in size and speed.